 Google doesn’t provide an easy way to see the storage, RAM, CPU, and other specifications of your Chromebook.
-But it’s possible to dig all this information up, just as you could on a traditional computer operating system.
+But it’s possible to dig all this information up, just as you can on a traditional computer operating system.

 Check Available Storage

 To view how much local storage your Chrome OS device has available, open the “Files” app and click the menu button.
-You’ll see a meter saying how much local storage space you have left.
+You’ll see a meter showing how much local storage space you have left.
 You can free up space by deleting files from your Downloads folder and clearing your cache.

 View Memory, CPU, and Network Usage